 I’m a bit obsessed lately with savory ice cream.
 Lots of restaurants are serving olive oil ice cream now (I believe they call this phenomenon a trend) which is delicious but can’t compete on the same level as my current favorite savory ice cream: chicken and waffles ice cream.
 (If any companies or restaurants would like to start making and serving this fine delicacy…sure to take the nation by storm…I am easily reached to send any and all royalty checks.)
 Since I made that basil oil recipe on Monday, I thought that I would use that to make basil olive oil ice cream (the basil oil recipe makes exactly the same amount that is needed in the ice cream recipe – how convenient).

 There are a lot of different toppings that you could use for this ice cream, chocolate being one of them, but I thought I would take it in a slightly different direction (I know, shocking right?)
-I wanted to do something to make the dessert almost caprese like.
+I wanted to do something to make a caprese like dessert recipe.
 I wasn’t going to try and turn fresh mozzarella into a sweet sauce or frothy foam or try to convince everyone that tomatoes for dessert is totally normal – I already had basil ice cream on the menu.
 In place of tomatoes, I roasted up some strawberries (which makes even those flavorless berries taste sensational) and reduced some balsamic vinegar into a slightly sweet yet tangy syrup.

 The combinations of these flavors makes for a light and refreshing dessert, but could easily be served (in a tiny portion) as a great summer time amuse bouche (a little appetizer – thank you for allowing me to amortize my MBA by using those fancy words).
 Or hey, we’re all adults here (more or less) so why not just eat a big bowl of this for dinner.